jtresko/BS_KB/docs/discord-community/index.md

 ---
 title: Discord Community
 layout: default
-parent: Help Center
 nav_order: 5
 has_children: true
+permalink: /discord-community/
 ---

 # Discord Community

-All things Discord
+All things Discord.

 Browse the articles below to learn more.